Performance tier of a scale-out backup repository is the level used for fast access to the data.

-The backup repository added to the scale-out backup repository ceases to exist as a backup repository.
-You cannot target jobs to this backup repository.
-Instead, you have to target jobs to the configured scale-out backup repository.
+The backup repository added to the scale-out backup repository as a performance extent ceases to exist as an individual backup repository.

-On every extent, Veeam Backup & Replication creates the definition.erm file.
-This file contains a description of the scale-out backup repository and information about its extents.
+On every performance extent, Veeam Backup & Replication creates the definition.erm file.
+This file contains a description of the scale-out backup repository and information about its performance extents.

 The performance extents inherit most configuration settings from the underlying backup repositories.
 The following settings are inherited: